Dark-Alex-17/managarr/CONTRIBUTING.md

 act -W .github/workflows/release.yml --input_type bump=minor
 ```

+## Authorship Policy

+All code in this repository is written and reviewed by humans.
+AI-generated code (e.g., Copilot, ChatGPT,
+Claude, etc.) is not permitted unless explicitly disclosed and approved.

+Submissions must certify that the contributor understands and can maintain the code they submit.

 ## Questions?
 Reach out to me!
 If you encounter any questions while developing Managarr, please don't hesitate to reach out to me at alex.j.tusa@gmail.com.
 I'm happy to help contributors, new and experienced in any way I can!